Dundee, Scotland Guide

 Day Trips

-Approximately 30 minutes by car or bus from Dundee.
-Falkland is a charming village in Fife, dominated by the magnificent Falkland Palace, a former hunting lodge of the Scottish kings.
-Explore the palace and its beautiful gardens, wander through the village's historic streets, and enjoy the peaceful atmosphere.
-The village was also used as a filming location for the TV series "Outlander."
+Approximately 1 hour 45 minutes by car from Dundee to Aviemore.
+Falkland is a charming village dominated by Falkland Palace, a former hunting lodge of the Scottish kings.
+Explore the palace, wander through the picturesque village streets, and enjoy the peaceful atmosphere.

-Approximately 1 hour by car from Dundee.
-Pitlochry is a charming Victorian town nestled in the heart of Highland Perthshire.
-Visit the Pitlochry Festival Theatre, explore the Blair Athol Distillery, or enjoy a walk along the River Tummel.
-The town is also a great base for exploring the surrounding countryside.
+Approximately 45 minutes by car from Dundee.
+Pitlochry is a Victorian town nestled in Highland Perthshire.
+Visit the Pitlochry Festival Theatre, explore the Blair Athol Distillery, and enjoy the scenic beauty of the surrounding countryside.

-Approximately 40 minutes by car or train from Dundee.
+Approximately 1 hour 15 minutes by car from Dundee.
 Glamis Castle, the childhood home of Queen Elizabeth The Queen Mother and the legendary setting of Shakespeare's Macbeth, is a magnificent castle steeped in history and folklore.
 Explore the opulent interiors, wander through the beautiful gardens, and learn about the castle's fascinating past.
-Keep an eye out for the castle's resident ghost!

-Approximately 25 minutes by car or train from Dundee.
-St Andrews
+Approximately 30 minutes by car or train from Dundee.
+Arbroath

 Travel Time